tawesoft/go/xff/README.md

 but doesn't return useful data.
 The full implementation will follow over the next day or so.

-This parser is a complete implementation that supports user-defined templates.
+This parser is (or aims to be) a complete implementation that supports user-defined templates.
 It should be able to parse *every* well-formed DirectX (.x) file.
 Get in touch if you find any that don't parse correctly.

 This is free and open source software.
 If you find this module useful enough that you use it in a commercial product, it is suggested that you donate a